Your Notifications

 A dramatic reduction in cervical cancer occurrence is primarily due to the widespread use of advanced screening tests such as pap tests to detect cervical abnormalities and allow for early treatment.

-Where does cervical cancer take place?
+Where does cervical cancer take place

-Under normal circumstances, the ectocervix is covered with flat, thin cells called squamous cells and the endocervix is made up of another kind of cells called columnar cells.
+Under normal circumstances, the ectocervix is covered with flat, thin cells called squamous cells, and the endocervix is made up of another kind of cells called columnar cells.
 The area where these cells meet is called the transformation (T) zone.
 The T zone is the most likely location for cervical cancer cells to develop.

 Cervical Cancer Causes

 A majority of cervical cancer cases occur because of a virus called human papillomavirus (HPV).
 HPV is a sexually transmitted virus.
-It can transfer through a sexual contact with an infected male partner.
+It can transfer through sexual contact with an infected male partner.

 There are many types of the HPV virus and not all types of HPV cause cervical cancer.
 Some of the HPV may cause genital warts.
 Some other cervical cancer risk factors include smoking, weak immune system, oral contraceptives, and multiple pregnancies.